wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts.
-It also provides advice and guidance to developers developing alternate namespaces.
+It also provides advice and guidance to developers developing alternative namespaces.

-   [Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.This document is being collaborated on in Github at: https://github.com/wkumari/draft- wkumari-dnsop-alt-tld.
+   [Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
+This document is being collaborated on in Github at: https://github.com/wkumari/draft- wkumari-dnsop-alt-tld.
 The most recent version of the document, open issues, etc should all be available here.
 The authors (gratefully) accept pull requests. ]